tomhartnett/SudokuSolver/README.md

 # SudokuSolver
 My C# Sudoku-solving program.
 This is a WinForms app developed with Visual Studio 2015 Community Edition.
 It will solve easy Sudoku puzzles fairly quick, but it can take a long time to solve harder puzzles.
-It could use the refactoring for performance.
+It could use some refactoring for performance.

 ![Screenshot 1](SSolve/screenshot1.png)